Bulletin one hundred and sixty four

 God sovereignly resolved to sacrifice Himself as provision for those who would be His and for any who in reality would be believers, rather than abusing His love through turning it into force, as some people do, whether by mere thrust or canny cunning.
 Hence the call and consequence in the mercy of the loving God is incarnation, humiliation, place as a sin sacrifice, offered to all, taken by some (I John 2:1.
 Psalm 40:1-6, John 3:16), through the work of the cross, the acme of revelation (cf. Galatians 6:14).
 Hence incarnation, which this Psalm 40 predicts, and indeed the death date, giving man so long to ponder, centuries beforehand, as in Daniel 9 (Bulletin 159).

-The hellish feeling that heaven might provide for the self-serving, self-centred and eccentric revolutionaries, whatever the cost for its free provision, leaves unbelief exposed.
+The hellish feeling that being in heaven might provide or cause for the self-serving, the self-centred and eccentric revolutionaries against God, for those averse even to this goodness, whatever the divine cost for its free provision, leaves unbelief exposed.

-Whatever person in truth, certainty and reality believed, this one would not perish but have eternal life.
+Whatever person in truth, certainty and reality actually believed (cf. John 5:24), this one would not perish but have eternal life.
+That is the force of the divine diction.
 Imagine the horror of NOT wanting such divine jurisdiction and not finding it delightful at all: for such persons, heaven would be hell!
 In that facet, such destiny is self-appointed.
 For my part, being in the living presence of a prodigal love despite crucial sin in a wonder of wisdom was in itself almost heaven already; being where it was assuredly sustained as well was to be reaching new heights (John 10:8, 27-28).

 The divine reality, God, acts without being invasive or evasive (I John 4:9-16).